Race and sports in the United States: National Hockey League

 On November 16, 1926, Native American Taffy Abel joined the New York Rangers, breaking the NHL color barrier and making history as the first ever Native American to play in the National Hockey League since its founding in 1917.
 On January 18, 1958, Willie O'Ree joined the Boston Bruins in a game against the Montreal Canadiens, making history as the first ever black person to play in the National Hockey League.
 Some 16 years later, Mike Marson became the second black player to join the league with his expansion to the Washington Capitals.
 Decades later, a 2020 analysis revealed that people of color still comprise less than 5% of players in the National Hockey League and that out of 377 head coaches hired over 102 years, only one has been black.

 Though black people are evidently under-represented in the National Hockey League, this is not at all reflective of their involvement in the sport and its development.
 In 1895–22 years before the establishment of the National Hockey League—the Colored Hockey League took form in Nova Scotia, Canada.
 This was hockey's first ever organized league, and at its peak contained hundreds of players throughout more than a dozen teams.
 Political and racial tensions forced the league to disintegrate in 1905 as they were no longer allowed to use arenas at all, regardless of the time of year.
 In 1921, the league re-formed on a smaller scale with just three teams, but by the mid-1930s, the National Hockey League had become hugely popular while the Colored Hockey League had disappeared altogether.

-Despite the many barriers imposed on the Colored Hockey League, they were reportedly just as competitive as the white-only leagues while demonstrating a faster and more aggressive style of play and making revolutionary contributions to the sport, such as the illustrious slapshot and the 'butterfly style' of goalies going down on to the ice to make saves.